miku/metha/README.md

 * https://asciinema.org/a/0hafkza6zyvuhzkikelbe1vrg?autoplay=1

-In 0.1.27 a `metha-fortune` command was added, which fetches a random article desciption and displays it.
+In 0.1.27 a `metha-fortune` command was added, which fetches a random article description and displays it.

 ```shell
 $ metha-fortune | fold -s